 Using the latest PHP version for your WordPress website improves performance and website speed.
-However, sometimes your web hosting company may be using an older version of PHP.
+However, sometimes, your web hosting company may use an older PHP version.

-In this article, we’ll show you how to easily update the PHP version of your WordPress website.
+In this article, we will show you how to easily update the PHP version of your WordPress website.

 Most WordPress hosting companies use PHP versions 7.4 or higher to meet the minimum WordPress requirements.

 Normally, WordPress hosts automatically update the PHP version in the background.
-These updates do not affect most websites, and you may not notice any change.
+These updates do not affect most websites; you may not notice any change.

-WordPress makes it super easy to check the PHP version used by your hosting provider.
+WordPress makes it easy to check the PHP version used by your host.

-Simply login to the admin area of your WordPress website and go to the Tools » Site Health page and switch to the ‘Info’ tab.
+Go to the Tools » Site Health page in the WordPress admin area and switch to the ‘Info’ tab.

-As you can see, in the screenshot above, our demo website is using PHP version 7.4.21.
+As you can see in the screenshot above, our demo website uses PHP version 7.4.21.